Skip to main content

 Overview

 Auto-enrolment requires all employers (even those who just have one member of staff) to automatically enrol certain staff into a pension scheme and make contributions towards it.
-Usually the staff member will also have to make contributions to the pension scheme which the government may top up with tax relief.
+Usually the staff member will also have to make contributions to the pension scheme which the government tops up with tax relief.

 Conditions

-On the first day of their employment, employers must automatically enrol all staff who are:
+On the first day of their employment, employers must automatically enrol all staff who meet these conditions:

 Weekly £192